green-code-initiative/ecoCode-common/doc/starter-pack.md

 To better understand AST structure, you can use the [AST Explorer](https://astexplorer.net/) and select the language of the code you want to explore.

 The JavaScript Sonar plugin works differently because it doesn't parse the code to transform it into an AST itself, it use the ESLint engine which will do it itself ([More information here](https://github.com/green-code-initiative/ecoCode-javascript/blob/main/CONTRIBUTING.md)).
-The good part is that it means that all Ecocode JavaScript rules are made available both to Sonar and to [ESLint](https://eslint.org/) through an [Ecocode ESLint plugin](https://www.npmjs.com/package/@ecocode/eslint-plugin).
+The good part is that it means that all Creedengo JavaScript rules are made available both to Sonar and to [ESLint](https://eslint.org/) through an [Creedengo ESLint plugin](https://www.npmjs.com/package/@ecocode/eslint-plugin).

 ## Gitflow